mocoding-software/easy-doc-db/README.md

 ![Build Status]
 (https://mocoding.visualstudio.com/_apis/public/build/definitions/6a316467-5a7a-41a0-98fb-959a5b880ab1/21/badge)

 easy-doc-db - is a simple yet extendable .NET Core library that allows having embedded document storage.
-The lib allows working with documents in two mode - single document and collection of documents.
-It is best suited for small or mid size project with limited or predictably small amount of data.
+The lib allows working with documents in two modes - single document and collection of documents.
+It is best suited for small or medium-sized project with limited or predictably small amount of data.

 Key benefits:
  - Read optimized